saliWd/distance/ProjectNotes.md

 ## Done

+1. check the app side.
+E.g. start with [beacon scanner](https://github.com/Bridouille/android-beacon-scanner) (or maybe this one: [github BLE library](https://github.com/alt236/Bluetooth-LE-Library---Android) ).
+   1. Now: sync ok, gradle build ok, run ok on mobile (and on simulator but bluetooth is difficult) with the various workarounds depicted in the word document (check again whether all of them are necessary).
+Can change some strings, show up in App.
+So, hello world is done...
+   1. Do a clean setup @PC.
 1. will not do: ~~adapt windows beacon display.
 Should display nothing, if type is not eddystone.
 Have to change only the output, not the beacon class or whatnot.~~
    * +Better setup / -Will not be used in the end / +Will learn about BLE etc. / +Better setup compared to Android studio (which cannot run on simulator, for bluetooth access I guess)
 1. documentation.
 The github md file?